salaarnasr/Client_handler/README.txt

     This condition is met.
 Whatever the user chooses for number of max clients, those many clients are accepted and served concurrently by the server.
     If the user tries to enter too many clients at once, a message is displayed:
     "Max clients reached.
-Waiting for a client to disconnect."
+Waiting for a client to disconnect." on the server side.
+    On the client side, a message is displayed:
+    "HTTP/1.1 503 Service Unavailable" and on the next line:
+    "Server busy: Max clients reached."
     The program then waits until one or more clients have disconnected before accepting new ones.
     If the server is closed while it is running using a keyboard interrupt, a message is displayed: "Server shut down."